danbev/learning-crypto/notes/seedwing/refinement-name-issue.md

        trained: boolean(true),
     }
 ```
-This would lead us back to field_definition, and first the field_name will be
+This would lead us back to `field_definition`, and first `field_name` will be
-parsed.
-And once agains this is parsed as a (or by) type_ref, and the followed
+parsed, this time to parse the `trained` field name.
+And once again this is
-by a colon, then `ty` will run again with this part of the input:
+parsed by `type_ref`, and then followed by a colon, then `ty` will run again
+with this part of the input:
 ```
     pattern dog = {
        name: string,